mahautlatinis/react-front-home-test/README.md

 ## Bonus

 - You can do whatever you want to improve the experience on this little app.  ✅  bonus will be on the bonus branch
 - ✅ Please use `npm install --legacy-peer-deps` and `npm start` in the bonus branch
-- ⏱ Made a Makefile and a docker-compose file so you will be able to do a simple $make
+- ✅ Made a Makefile and a docker-compose file so you will be able to do a simple $ make (need internet connection)
+- ⏱ I am willing to work on the next steps after my holidays in mid august
+- ✨ I am strongly motivated to work at Greenly

 The mandatory part was ended around the 6th of August and the bonus part will be part timely done starting from Tuesday 09 August.

 ### Next Steps (candidate wants to do more)
-- Change the update so the recipes tags are not all deselected when a menu tag is deselected
 - Depending on the screen (retina or not) change the grey color text
 - create a backend with express and node
 - handle the possibility to add recipes (and related ingredients and steps), recipes tags and menu tags